krendlV/moodle-filter_courselist/README.md

 - **list**: similar to the "list" view of the myoverview block
 - **teaser**: similar to list, but smaller, usable in sidebars
 - **slick-carousel**: a carousel using the awesome slick carousel - https://kenwheeler.github.io/slick/
+- **slick-carousel-hero**: a single slide that can be used as a hero
 - **textlist-aggregated-by-coursecategory**: a simple list aggregated by course category
 - **linkedlist-aggregated-by-coursecategory**: a simple list aggregated by course category, with the courses linked.